 It’s practically become the norm for most pet owners to have their domesticated furry friends spayed and neutered unless they are planning to breed their pets at some point.
 Otherwise, having pets spayed or neutered only makes sense to prevent unwanted pregnancies, stabilize behavior and to stave off potential diseases.

 What Does the Spay & Neuter Surgery Involve?

 The spay & neuter surgeries vary, as spaying involves the removal of an animal’s ovaries and uterus, while males being neutered have their testicles removed.
 This is a surgery intended to sterilize animals so that they cannot reproduce.
-The procedure for males typically lasts between 5-10 minutes, and females are typically in surgery for 15-20 minutes.

 Our Rockaway veterinarian puts animals under a mild anesthesia and administers IV fluids along with pain medication for their comfort.
 Experienced vet techs monitor them throughout the process for their safety.
 Most pets return home the same day barring any type of rare complications.
 Within a few days, your buddy should be able to resume activities as normal.

 The Vast Benefits of Spaying and Neutering Pets

 Pets enjoy a reduced risk of developing certain health conditions in their lifetime and also tend to live longer.
 Further benefits of spaying and neutering your domesticated pets include the lessening of less desirable behaviors.
 Some of the strongest reasons owners have for sterilizing pets include:

 - Reduced risks of cancers of the reproductive systems such as testicular, prostate and uterine cancer.

 - Lower chances of developing certain infections common in reproductive systems.